Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Introduction

-This paper proposes a methodology for integrating generative research into a development cycle of domain NLP applications by combining data- and user-driven concept creation, prototype development, and prototype evaluation.
-Widely applied in design and software development, generative UX research is a methodology that aims to learn about domain users and their stories \citep{hanington2007generative, anderson_2023}.
-To increase credibility and value in the final application, generative research engages the users in the early stage of development.
+The proposed methodology combines data- and user-driven approaches to full-cycle UX-driven prototype development for NLP applications.
 Prototyping or developing the first minimal viable products (MVPs) most benefits from the methodology.
 The proposed methodology consists of the following phases.
-First, the methodology describes generative UX research steps to explore opportunities for ideas and application concepts. \textit{The proposed generative research for NLP applications relies on a combination of exploratory data analysis and contextual inquiries, i.e., user interviews and on-site observations, as a source of idea generation.} Furthermore, the domain users validate a proposed concept and help define the most important features for prototype implementation.
-Second, the prototyping addresses the most important identified research challenges, which are crucial for usability assessment.
-Lastly, the prototype evaluation measures user value via the accuracy evaluation and repeated contextual inquiries.
-Therefore, the methodology combines data- and user-driven approaches to full-cycle UX-driven prototype development.
+First, the methodology describes generative UX research steps to explore opportunities for ideas and application concepts.
+This phase relies on exploratory data analysis and contextual inquiries, i.e., user interviews and on-site observations, as a source of idea generation.
+Furthermore, the domain users validate a proposed concept and help define the most important features for prototype implementation.
+Second, the prototyping addresses the most important identified research challenges crucial for usability assessment.
+Lastly, the prototype evaluation measures user utility via contextual inquiries before and after interacting with the prototype.

-The paper reports a case study of applying the proposed methodology.
-We develop a real-world domain NLP application for improving effectiveness and efficiency in daily operations in the process industry.
-We apply generative research combined with exploratory data analysis to identify where an NLP application could help the best based on the use cases and stories of domain users.
-Our NLP prototype is integrated into an industrial logging system, which tracks daily operations and events in a plant.
-The goal is to increase users' interest and trust in the application.
-The paper reports a detailed case study, which could be reused as a step-by-step guideline for applied NLP research.

-Our team comprises UX researchers, data scientists, software developers, and a project leader.
-The team composition facilitated a deeper understanding of the capabilities and limitations of the domain NLP application \citep{dove2017ux}.
+Our team comprises UX researchers, data scientists, software developers, and a project leader because such a team composition facilitates a deeper understanding of the capabilities and limitations of the domain NLP application \citep{dove2017ux}.
 Therefore, the paper may have specific interest for the individual practitioners with the above-mentioned roles or similar teams.
-Moreover, practitioners of user-driven research, e.g., customer research departments, and quality assurance officers could benefit from the proposed methodology and reported results.
+Moreover, practitioners of user-driven research, e.g., customer research departments and quality assurance officers, could benefit from the proposed methodology and reported results.